avipowar/namsate-react-1/README.md

 - After Coming Promise in Picture His Syntax IS Complicated
 - So Async Await is Coming with clean Syntax
 - Promise is used to complete asycrhonas task because js is synchronous threaded language

+# Lazy Loading

+- Lazy Loading is used to load component only when it is needed
+- Lazy Loading is Used To improve your application performance
+- When use Lazy Loading you userExperience is good

+- # Name of Lazy Loading
+  - On Demand Loading
+  - Code Splitting
+  - Dynamic Import
+  - Asycrhonas Loading
+  - Conditional Loading